All Episodes

 I think every generation will rise to the occasion, and yours will have to, in order to stave this off.

-So now, in telling you that, one of the risks in being optimistic and positive is that people say, oh, good.
+So, now in telling you that, one of the risks in being optimistic and positive is that people say, oh, good.

-Rushing is going to be okay, they don't have to worry about it.
+They don't have to worry about it.

 Exactly.